vseryakov/backendjs/README.md

 * `git clone https://github.com/vseryakov/backend.git` or `git clone git@bitbucket.org:vseryakov/backend.git`
 * cd backend
-* to initialize environment for the backend development it needs to set permissions for $PREFIX(default is /opt/local) to the current user, this is required to support global NPM modules.
+* to initialize environment for the backend development it needs to set permissions for $BACKEND_PREFIX(default is /opt/local) to the current user, this is required to support global NPM modules.

-* If $PREFIX needs to be changed, create ~/.backendrc file and assign PREFIX, for example:
+* If $BACKEND_PREFIX needs to be changed, create ~/.backend/etc/profile file, for example:

+        mkdir -p ~/.backend/etc
-        echo "PREFIX=$HOME/local" > ~/.backendrc
+        echo "BACKEND_PREFIX=$HOME/local" > ~/.backend/etc/profile

-* **Important**: Add NODE_PATH=$PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $PREFIX with the actual path unless this variable is also set in the .profile
+* **Important**: Add NODE_PATH=$BACKEND_PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $BACKEND_PREFIX with the actual path unless this variable is also set in the .profile

 * now run the init command to prepare the environment, rc.backend will source .backendrc

         ./rc.backend init-backend

-* to install node.js in $PREFIX/bin if not installed already run command:
+* to install node.js in $BACKEND_PREFIX/bin if not installed already run command:

         ./rc.backend build-node